excid3/rails/guides/source/getting_started.md

 Use Ctrl-C to stop
 ```

-This will start up a web server called Puma that will serve static files and your Rails application.

 To see your Rails application, open http://localhost:3000 in your browser.
 You will see this:

 ![Rails welcome page](images/getting_started/rails_welcome.png)

 It works!

-This page is the *smoke test* for a new Rails application.
-It makes sure that everything is working to serve a page.
+This page is the *smoke test* for a new Rails application, ensuring that everything is working behind the scenes to serve a page.

 To stop the Rails server anytime, press `Ctrl-C` in your terminal.